panpanini/mutation-testing/PITCHME.md

 Note:
 First, if you're using kotlin, then the pitest-kotlin plugin is great.
+Because PITest works on editing the bytecode rather than the source code, it natively supports both Kotlin & Java which is nice, however any bytecode that is added by the Kotlin compiler, such as `Intrinsics.checkParameterIsNotNull()` which is added when we have a nullable parameter in a function.
+PITest doesn't know that this is not code we wrote ourselves, and so will try to make a mutant for this code.
-Don't care about testing if `Intrinsics.checkParameterIsNotNull();` is removed, so this plugin will remove these mutations before they are tested, cleaning up the reports, and speeding up the test runtime.
+We can use the pitest-kotlin plugin to intercept and remove these mutations before they are tested, which will clean up our reports, and speed up the test runtime.

 ---